 The stinging insults of people on the street made her hide at home.
 Each year, Gamai grew more isolated.

 When Gamai’s mother learned that Mercy Ships provided free surgery for people who suffered burns, it was an answer to the family’s prayers.
 On board the Africa Mercy, Gamai and her mother met other burn survivors.
 They were relieved to find this place of acceptance and mercy.

 On the day of her surgery, Gamai’s mother was nervous.
 She knew her daughter faced a painful and complicated procedure.

 When Gamai returned from surgery, she was in pain — but her arms were straight for the first time in years.

 After several weeks of therapy to restore Gamai’s mobility she can now freely lift and straighten her arms.
 She can play, go to school, help her mother with chores, and have the normal life of any other little girl.

-“I’ve been waiting for four years,” says Gamai’s mother of the surgery her daughter received.
+“I’ve been waiting for four years,” Gamai’s mother shares.
 “All I can say is thank you.”